The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Conclusions and Conjectures

-First we work with $Y_{1}$.
-By partial integration we derive
+We start with the analysis of the first term $Y_{1}$.
+By partial integration, we derive

-The first term exactly turns into the main term in Theorem~\ref{Laaksonen-analogue}.
-As to the second term $Y_{2}$, we have to simplify the scattering determinant.
-To this end, we define the completed zeta function by
+The first term matches the main term in Theorem~\ref{Laaksonen-analogue}.
+As for the second term $Y_{2}$, we have to simplify the scattering determinant.
+To this end, we define the completed zeta function~by